David-Cola/Multivariate-Analysis/README.md

  Going further it's important to note some cuts concadinate with eachother i.e. * B_IPCHI2_OWNPV and p1_MC15TuneV1_ProbNNp.
 How do we know what cuts are best?
 We could go through every 20 possible cuts on IPCHI2_OWNPV and use them on all 30 possible cuts on ProbNNp which would give us 600 different plots that we would have to analyze.
 Or we could write a code that fits all possible combinations manually and displays colors that demonstrate how effective the fit was on each plot.
 This is what we attempted here.

+Our attempt was a failure when we found out that our code gets stuck in an infinite loop.
+We are currently working on fixing this but seem to have reached an impass.